j3nda/speed-dial-chrome/README.md

 Release Notes
 --------------
+- 2.3.0: Sync across computers, various speed and performance improvements (by Eric)
-- 2.2,0: Custom icons for thumbs, performance improvements (by Eric)
+- 2.2.0: Custom icons for thumbs, performance improvements (by Eric)
 - 2.1.1: Option to select a background colour (by Eric)
 - 2.1.0: Drag and drop library changed.
 Number of minor code and interface improvements
 - 2.0.0: Large-scale code rewrite.
 Bookmarks can now be edited